CoinFabrik/scout-audit/docs/docs/detectors/detectors-intro.md

 | Upgradability                  | Proxy patterns and upgradable smart contracts.                                                    |
 | Validations and error handling | Handling of errors, exceptions and parameters.                                                    |

-We used the above Vulnerability Categories, along with common examples of vulnerabilities detected within each category in other blockchains, as a guideline for finding and developing vulnerable examples smart contracts.
+We used the above categories, along with common examples of security issues detected within each category in other blockchains, as a guideline for finding and developing vulnerable examples smart contracts.